-High School Information Night was held on Nov.
-4, 2019, where families learned about the high school transition process and the neighborhood and option schools application timelines for the 2020-21 school year.
-Watch the Middle School Information Night video or view the PowerPoint presentation.
+High School Information Night was held on November 2, 2020 at 7 p.m., where families learned about the registration process and learn more about their neighborhood and option schools for the 2021-22 school year.
+If you missed the event, watch the High School Information Night video or view the PowerPoint presentation.

 |Option High Schools & Programs Application Timeline|

 |Application Window: OPEN||Nov.
 2, 2020 – Jan.
 15, 2021|